 Will anyone want my organs when I'm gone?

-There is a critical need for organs and tissues throughout the U.S. The criteria for donation are constantly changing.
+There is a critical need for organs, tissues and eyes throughout the U.S. The criteria for donation are constantly changing.
 Do not exclude yourself from the possibility of donation on the basis of age or medical history.
 Many of the people on the transplant waiting list will die before the organ or tissue they need is available, so it is crucial that every potential donor be considered.

 -

-Can I donate anything if I have cancer?
+Can I donate organs, tissues and eyes if I have cancer?

 You may be able to donate organs and tissue, depending on the type of cancer and whether it is in remission.
-If the cancer is not blood-borne or has not progressed to the eye, cornea donation is an option.
+If the cancer is not blood-borne or has not progressed to the eye, eye donation is an option and may provide two people with the gift of sight.

 -